1. Listening to the Sleepless in Seattle soundtrack on repeat.

 1/2 cup chopped walnuts

 In a small pot, melt together the coconut oil and honey.
 Let cool for a minute.
-In a large bowl, combine mashed bananas, eggs, honey & oil mixture, vinegar, and vanilla.
+In a large bowl, combine mashed bananas, eggs, honey & oil mixture, and vanilla.
 Sift coconut flour into the bowl and add in remaining dry ingredients.
 Blend well.
-Scoop into a greased loaf pan and bake at 350* for 40 to 60 minutes.
+Scoop into a greased loaf pan and bake at 350* for 45 to 55 minutes.

 p.s.
 Thanks to everyone who commented yesterday and gave me things to think about for the shop!
 You are so encouraging!
 Love you guys!